Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 You should use the correct form of address for people.
 For example, ‘Ms. An Nam To’ would be ‘Ms. To.’

-Vietnamese people will often address foreigners by their title and first name e.g., Mr. Paul.
-It is not intended as a sign of intimacy or a sign of disrespect.
+Vietnamese people often address foreigners by their title and first name, e.g., Mr. Paul.
+This is not intended as a sign of intimacy or disrespect.

 Moments of silence are regular during meetings.
 Interrupting this time of reflection can be considered rude.
-Further, silence may be used when someone disagrees and so not cause a loss of face for attendees.
+Further, silence may be used when someone disagrees so as not to cause attendees to lose face.

-The concept of a “win-win” business scenario is not widely ingrained in local business culture.
-It is vital to keep in mind when negotiating with a Vietnamese organization.
-Once a deal is struck in principle, Vietnamese companies may want to take more time to improve their terms and in addition try to re-negotiate – again, adding time to business deals.
+The “win-win” business scenario concept is not widely ingrained in local business culture.
+However, it is vital to remember when negotiating with a Vietnamese organization.
+Once a deal is struck in principle, Vietnamese companies may want to take more time to improve their terms and, in addition, try to re-negotiate—again, adding time to business deals.

-At a restaurant, wait to be seated.
+Wait to be seated at a restaurant.
 In most cases, the oldest in the group will be seated first.

 The concept of “face” is fundamental in Vietnam; an essential rule of thumb for Vietnam is that in public, treat everyone in Vietnam with respect.